linomassarani/restricted-location-google-autocomplete/README.md

 It's not 100% that it wont return undesirable results, but it will save a lot off users typing efforts.

+It's required that Places API and Maps JavaScript API is activated on your console.cloud.google.com.

 # What it looks like

 ![](usage-example.gif)